spellshape/cli/dev-env-setup.md

-# Set up your Ignite CLI development environment
+# Set up your Spellshape CLI development environment

-To ensure you have a successful experience developing with Ignite CLI, make sure that your local system meets these technical requirements.
+To ensure you have a successful experience developing with Spellshape CLI, make sure that your local system meets these technical requirements.

-Ignite CLI is supported for the following operating systems:
+Spellshape CLI is supported for the following operating systems:

 * GNU/Linux
 * macOS